mcdonaldcm7/alx-system_engineering-devops/0x01-shell_permissions/README.md

   1-who_am_i: This script prints the effective username of the current user.

   2-groups: This script prints all the groups the current user is a part of.

+  3-new_owner: This script changes the owner of the file hello to betty.